United Nations Office for Partnerships: UNDEF Priorities

 The United Nations Democracy Fund was established during the 2005 World Summit as a United Nations General Trust Fund and launched in April 2006, with the United Nations Office for Partnerships (UNFIP) providing administrative support and resource-sharing.
 Since then, it has become clear that the group that gives grants is a fund for civil society organizations.
 It is the only United Nations entity that has the word “democracy” in its name, the only United Nations body with the primary purpose of supporting democracy through empowering civil society, and one of the youngest entities in the United Nations system.
 Most project money goes to local civil society groups in countries that are both in the "transition" phase of democratization and in the "consolidation" phase.
-By supporting the "demand" side of democratization instead of the "supply" side, the Fund plays a new, different, and unique role that enhances and complements the traditional work of the United Nations, which is working with governments, to strengthen democratic governance around the world.
+By supporting the "demand" side of democratization instead of the "supply" side, the Fund plays a huge role by making a different, unique role that enhances and complements the traditional work of the United Nations, which is working with governments, to strengthen democratic governance around the world.

 A key part of the Fund’s mission is to ensure that all levels of government are accountable to those they serve by increasing the knowledge, capacity, voice, and reach of citizen organizations.
 With the adoption of the 2030 Agenda for Sustainable Development in September 2015, the Fund agreed to give priority to projects that, among other things, hold governments accountable for meeting the Sustainable Development Goals.